oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/read_only_cache/README.md

 ### Discussion of Results

-A test compile of this tutorial design achieved the following results on the Intel&reg; Programmable Acceleration Card with Intel&reg; Arria&reg; 10 GX FPGA:
+A test compile of this tutorial design achieved the following results on the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA:

 Configuration | Execution Time (ms) | Throughput (MB/s)
 |:--- |:--- |:---